 In speeches, speakers use many rhetorical devices to appeal to their audience and better connect the audience with them while they are speaking.
-They evoke an emotional response in the audience through the use of language.
+They evoke an emotional response in the audience through use of language.
 Nelson Mandela and Mother Teresa use many of them throughout their Nobel Prize acceptance speeches.
-Nelson Mandela uses repetition in his speech to emphasize that apartheid will be eradicated from South Africa.
+Nelson Mandela uses repetition in his speech to emphasize the point he is trying to get across.
 Mother Teresa uses Ethos to connect the relationship between the poor and God by referencing the bible.
 She uses this to also build credibility by including well-respected sources.
-They both use Pathos to create an emotional appeal to help make their speeches appeal to their audiences, which helps them better connect with them.
-Nelson Mandela and Mother Teresa use rhetorical devices such as repetition, pathos, and ethos, to create emphasis and appeal to better connect with their audiences during their speeches.
+They both use Pathos to create an emotional appeal to help make their speeches appeal to the audience, which helps them better connect with them.
+Nelson Mandela and Mother Teresa use rhetorical devices such as repetition, pathos, and ethos, to create emphasis and appeal to better connect with the audience during their speeches.

 Nelson Mandela uses repetition, by continuously repeating the word reward, in his speech to create emphasis that the hard work of the anti-apartheid movement will pay off.
-One of the times he does this is when he says "The reward of which we have spoken will and must also be measured by happiness and welfare of the mothers and fathers of these children, who must walk the earth without fear of being robbed, killed for political or material profit, or spat upon because they are beggars."
+One of the times he says it is when he says "The reward of which we have spoken will and must also be measured by happiness and welfare of the mothers and fathers of these children, who must walk the earth without fear of being robbed, killed for political or material profit, or spat upon because they are beggars."
 The positive connotation of the word evokes hope for the audience.
-It helps him communicate his message to the audience, that apartheid will be eradicated from South Africa.
-The audience is given hope that this is possible, similar to Martin Luther King Jr.'s "I Have a Dream" speech.
+It helps him communicate his message to the audience, that apartheid can be eradicated form

+South Africa.
+The audience is given hope that this is possible, similar to Martin Luther King Jr's "I Have a Dream" speech.